Combat Records

-Combat Records was an American independent record label founded in 1982 and based in New York City.
+Combat Records is an American independent record label founded in 1982 and based in New York City.

 The label was made specifically for heavy metal and punk rock acts.
 Notable artists include: Megadeth, Circle Jerks, Nuclear Assault, OZ, Death, Dead Brain Cells, Possessed, Crumbsuckers, Agnostic Front, Agent Steel, Dark Angel, Heathen, Zoetrope, Ludichrist and Exodus.
 In 2017, it was announced that Combat was being relaunched by Megadeth bassist David Ellefson and Thom Hazaert as a new label imprint under their EMP Label Group.
+Ellefson sold the label in 2026 and it is now being run under new management from its new office in Göttingen, Germany.

 History

 Combat Records was the in-house heavy metal label for the independent powerhouse distributor Important Record Distributors.
 Important had several United States offices promoting and selling Combat's releases.
 Important Records was also home to Megaforce Records in the mid-1980s and produced Metallica's Kill 'Em All and Ride the Lightning (prior to Metallica's transfer to Elektra Records), Anthrax's Fistful of Metal and many other early Megaforce releases.

 In mid-1986, the label Noise Records signed a deal with Combat to distribute records in the US.
 Noise represented the bands Voivod, Celtic Frost, Helloween, Tankard, and Running Wild).
 Neat also signed with Combat, bringing Venom and Raven to the US.
 In contrast, Metal Blade brought Slayer and Trouble.
 Usually releases were issued in joint venture with the Combat logo.

 The label signed thrash metal band Megadeth to a contract in November 1984.
 The band released their first album Killing Is My Business... and Business Is Good! in 1985.
 Capitol Records signed Megadeth in 1985, obtaining the rights from Combat to Peace Sells... but Who's Buying?, Megadeth's second album.
 The Combat logo appeared on the back of every Megadeth album on Capitol up through 1992's Countdown to Extinction.
 Killing Is My Business... and Business Is Good! is one of the highest selling albums released by Combat Records with more than 200,000 copies sold.

 The label had distribution deals with Music for Nations and Under One Flag for European releases of their catalog.